markvncent/markvncent/README.md

 # 💫 About Me:
-an overstimulated computer science student trying to survive ts
+a burnt out computer science student trying to survive ts

 ## 🌐 Socials: